ljcleo/hardcore-logic/README.md

 <p align=center>【<a href="#">📊Leaderboard</a>】•【<a href="#">🗄️Dataset</a>】•【<a href="#">📄Paper</a>】•【<a href="https://github.com/ljcleo/hardcore-logic">💻Code</a>】</p>

+This is the codebase for _**HardcoreLogic: Challenging Large Reasoning Models with Long-tail Logic Puzzle Games**_.

 ## Requirements

 We recommend using [uv](https://docs.astral.sh/uv/) to setup a Python environment.
 Run `uv sync` under the project's root directory to create an environment same as the `uv.lock` file we provide.